FROM THE IDEA TO THE GLOBAL MARKET LEADER.

 OUR PLANT TODAY

 The complete production chain of the brick tiles takes place at the Marklkofen location, from project planning with an intensive sampling phase to the development or the perfect texture in the in-house laboratory to the final production and the accurate shipment processing.
-The optimal workflow is defined for each project and thanks to short routes we act extremely flexibly, efficiently and, of course, always in a customer-orientated manner.
+The optimal workflow is defined for each project and due to short routes we act extremely flexibly, efficiently and, of course, always in a customer-orientated manner.

 At MOEDING, all the parts work together.
 Only through the perfect team work can tasks – even ones that sometimes seem impossible – be accomplished.
 From the competent contact person in the field to creative project supervisors in the office to the reliable production management at the plant – the shared maximum quality standard and the constant dialogue with the planner leads to joint success even in the biggest challenges.